 A message from Holiday Let Mortgage Brokers | Holiday lets share similarities with traditional rental properties, but they differ in one key area: tenancy length.
-Unlike standard buy-to-let properties that are typically rented out on long-term agreements, holiday lets operate on short-term stays, catering to holidaymakers and temporary guests.
+Unlike standard buy-to-let properties, which are typically rented out on long-term agreements, holiday lets operate on a short-term basis, catering to holidaymakers and temporary guests.
 Because of this, lenders view them as higher risk, which means holiday let mortgages are more specialised and require tailored financial solutions.

-It’s important to understand that a standard residential mortgage cannot be used for a holiday let property – even if you intend to use it for your own vacations.
+It’s important to understand that a standard residential mortgage cannot be used for a holiday let property, even if you intend to use it for your own vacations.
 Most lenders will allow you to use the property personally for a limited period, typically at least 90 days per year.
 Exceeding this can invalidate the terms of your mortgage.

 To qualify as a genuine holiday let in the eyes of mortgage lenders and HMRC, the property must meet specific criteria:

-It must be available for holiday letting for at least 210 days per year.
+• It must be available for holiday letting for at least 210 days per year.

 Whether you’re passionate about UK staycations or seeking income through short-term rentals, we’ll support you every step.
-Securing a holiday let mortgage isn’t just about experience—it requires a tailored financial approach based on your objectives.
+Securing a holiday let mortgage isn’t just about experience; it requires a tailored financial approach based on your objectives.

 This niche requires knowledge of seasonal income, occupancy levels, and realistic property management expectations.